MarcisAn/celsium/README.md

-# A rust library for building interpreters
+# A rust library for building interpreters with WASM support

 ## Basic usage